Motor Vehicle Accident

-Financial problems can sometimes surface long after the injury date and after the settlement money has been paid, however.
+Financial problems can sometimes surface long after the injury date and after the settlement money has been paid.
 For example, a large percentage of auto accident injuries result in an injury called whiplash, which does not always immediately generate symptoms.
 Quite often, pain and medical treatment will occur long after all settlements have been reached.

 A Motor Vehicle Accident Happened to You – Now What?

 If you were involved and/or injured in a motor vehicle accident, hopefully you started the process by protecting yourself by not claiming any fault and by not accepting any offers of settlement.
 Next, you must find a good lawyer immediately who will protect your interests.
 Finding someone who knows how to handle insurance companies and their lawyers, and what to address medically and legally will not only protect you from losing some potentially serious money, but it may protect you from long-term or latent health problems.